Beko: Sponsorships

 Beko has been the official sponsor of the Turkish, Italian and Lithuanian premier basketball leagues, as well as the 2014 FIBA Basketball World Cup in Spain.
-Beko is a partner of the Spanish football club FC Barcelona since 2014 and Turkish football club Beşiktaş JK, Turkmen football club FC HTTU.
+Beko is a partner of the Spanish football club FC Barcelona since 2014 and Turkish football club Beşiktaş JK (having previously been their shirt sponsor from 1988 to 2004) and Turkmen football club FC HTTU.
 Furthermore, it had been one of the largest advertisers in the English Premier League since 2008, and an official sponsor of the FA Cup.
 Beko sponsored Millwall F.C. in the 2005–06 season.

 Between 2016 and 2020, Beko was the main sponsor of Netball New Zealand's National Netball League.

 Beko is a premier sponsor of Volley Lube.